Mechanisms Controlling Hypoxia – Integrated Causal Modeling of the Oceanographic Processes that Cause the Dead Zone in the Northern Gulf of Mexico

 Our current objective builds on previous work that yielded our proven, realistic, coupled hydrodynamic-biological-geochemical-sediment numerical model developed for the nGOM.
 The model can resolve the dominant oceanographic processes that control the timing, duration, and severity of hypoxia of the region.
 For this project, new observations and modeling activities will be coordinated with existing federal and state sampling programs and ship cruises of opportunity.
 The new data will permit us to make advances in wind, river discharge, and currents affecting freshwater plume dispersal; vertical mixing processes; stratification over the Texas-Louisiana shelf; biogeochemical and transport processes affecting the load of biologically available nutrients and organic matter to the Gulf of Mexico; the role of phosphorus relative to nitrogen in regulating phytoplankton production; and the linkages between inshore primary productivity, offshore production, and the fate of the carbon produced.
 To achieve these objectives, we will expand on our integrated multidisciplinary approach by utilizing a combination of moorings, detailed process-oriented surveys, remote sensing observations, and enhanced realistic coupled numerical modeling.

-We’re finding that the causes of hypoxia in the nGOM vary depending on the location.
-Close to the Mississippi River Delta, the mechanisms that maintain and sustain the hypoxia are mostly driven by biological processes (e.g. nutrients and phytoplankton growth).
-Further downstream (farther offshore and westward toward Texas), the dominant controlling processes are physical (e.g. currents and winds).
+We are finding that the causes of hypoxia in the nGOM vary depending on the location.
+Close to the Mississippi River Delta, the mechanisms that maintain and sustain the hypoxia are mostly driven by biological processes (e.g., nutrients and phytoplankton growth).
+Further downstream (farther offshore and westward toward Texas), the dominant controlling processes are physical (e.g., currents and winds).
 Currents and winds in the regions farther from the Mississippi River combine to break down the vertical stratification necessary to sustain the low dissolved oxygen.
 These factors produce two distinct hypoxic regions:

 An eastern region of the shelf, between 91°W and 89°W that is almost always hypoxic in mid-summer.